Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Todd Cohan & Dr. Jacqueline Cozzone to have your cornea monitored in order to prevent GPC from worsening or recurring.Forsight Vision is dedicated to helping patients from the Long Grove, Buffalo Grove, Arlington Heights, Palatine,and throughout Illinois enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Todd Cohan & Dr. Jacqueline Cozzone to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Long Grove, Buffalo Grove, Arlington Heights, and Palatine, Illinois and surrounding communities.